 Dark Sky Week – April 13-20, 2026

-Thursday, April 16, 9:00-10:30 pm at the Outdoor Discovery Center, Fillmore Township
+Thursday, April 16, 9:00-10:30 pm, Outdoor Discovery Center, 4214 56th Street, Fillmore Township

 Radar Hill Hiking Club and the ODC Network Conservation Services Team invite you to explore nature after dark in a hike inspired by Leigh Ann Henion’s book, Night Magic.
 Experience the night’s unique sights and sounds.
 Learn how wildlife depends on natural darkness and how artificial light can disrupt those natural processes.

-Sunday, April 19 @ 2:00-3:00 pm, Saugatuck-Douglas District Library, Center Street, Douglas
+Sunday, April 19 @ 2:00-3:00 pm, Saugatuck-Douglas District Library, 174 W Center Street, Douglas

 Join us for a discussion of the book Night Magic by Leigh Ann Henion.
 Through stories of adventures around the world—from glowing oceans to forests alive with fireflies—Henion reveals wonders that emerge when darkness falls.
 We’ll discuss what the book shows us about nature, human perception, and our relationship with the night.
 The conversation will also highlight why it’s important to protect natural darkness—for wildlife, for science, and for our own sense of awe.
 Come, whether you’ve read the book or are simply curious about the nighttime world.